wp-plugins/floating-social-media-icon/readme.txt

 == Screenshots ==

-1. Plugin Settings Page (Low Quality Screenshot To Load Fast)
+1. Floating Social Media Icon Plugin Settings Full Page (Low Quality Screenshot To Load Fast)
-2. Plugin in action, It will stay at bottom right with animated move even if we scroll..
-Auto and Manual Mode.
-It Shows Both Floating and Shortcode Icons..
+2. Plugin in Action,Widget Preview and Floating Preview, If Display Mode is Auto, the floating icons will fly from top left and stay at bottom right and move along with scroll.
+[INSET: Widget Settings] (Low Quality Screenshot To Load Fast)
+3. Icon Style/Themes Available With This Plugin.
 (Low Quality Screenshot To Load Fast)
-3. Icon Settings Style/Theme and Size Selection Options (Low Quality Screenshot To Load Fast)
-4. Social Media Profile Link Settings (Low Quality Screenshot To Load Fast)
+4. Icon Size Selection, Reorder Icons Drag and Drop, Social Media Profile Link Settings.
+(Low Quality Screenshot To Load Fast)
-5. Credit Link Enable Disable Option (Low Quality Screenshot To Load Fast)

 == Upgrade Notice ==